LIMITS OF CONFIDENTIALITY

 1. If a person is a danger to themselves or others

 If the service provider considers the client to be an immediate danger to his or her own physical safety or the safety of a third party, the therapist may need take necessary steps, including notifying others, in order to reduce the danger of harm for everyone involved.

 2. If a person is facing an emergency medical situation

 In cases of extreme medical emergency (e.g., overdosing, having a heart attack or seizure during a session), the service provider will call an ambulance or otherwise recruit appropriate healthcare providers.

-In cases where there is ongoing, unreported abuse of a minor (under 18 years old), an elderly person, or someone with a developmental disability, the service provider is ethically obligated to protect those individuals and will report the abuse to appropriate authorities.
+In cases where there is ongoing, unreported abuse or neglect of a minor (under 18 years old), an elderly person, or someone with a developmental disability, the service provider is ethically obligated to protect those individuals and will report the abuse to appropriate authorities.

 4. If the court orders it

 While this happens very rarely, it is possible that a court of law may subpoena documents related to your services (e.g., therapy) or order a service provider to testify in regards to what was discussed during services.